tartley/tartley.github.io/posts/soma.md

 quandaries arising from scanning one's brain and copying the resulting conciousness into alternate receptacles.

 I loved the setup.
-A humdrum medical appointment in present-day Toronto requires you to sit still for an experimental new type of brain scan, run by a PhD, set up in a cable-strewn side office.
+A humdrum morning starting at your present-day Toronto apartment leads to a medical appointment, which requires you to sit still for an experimental new type of brain scan, run by a PhD, set up in a cable-strewn side office.
 Sit in the chair, don the helmet, wait for the scan to complete and- blink!
 Suddenly you are elsewhere.

 It becomes evident that you have awoken to the year 2104, and the recorded brain scans of real humans are being used to animate various robots and drones.
 Backups and fall-backs have yanked your ancient brain scan to inhabit an advanced humanoid robot, in a decrepit cyberpunk base, deep under the ocean, some time after a comet strike has scoured all life from the planet's surface.

 If that weren't bad enough, the base is invaded by disgusting black goo.
 This infiltrates electrical and biological circuits, mimicking and improving upon